matthieugicquel/learn-the-shortcuts/README.md

 *Note:* Keyboard shortcuts are not enabled by default in Gmail and Google Calendar.
 You'll need to enable them by going to Settings > General > Keyboard shortcuts

-## Backlog
-Here are some features that may be added soon:

-- [ ] Add the missing shortcuts for the supported websites
-- [ ] Welcome screen that explains how to enable keyboard shortcuts in Gmail and Google Calendar
-- [ ] "Evil mode" that prevents from clicking buttons to force keyboard use and accelerate learning
-- [ ] Safari extension

 ## Contributing
 Feature suggestions, bug reports, and pull requests are welcome.